L5lua/L5-website/docs/reference/char.md

 # char()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

-Converts a `Number` or `String` to a single-character `String`.
+Converts a number or string to a single-character string.

 `char()` converts numbers to their single-character string representations.

 The parameter, `n`, is the value to convert.
 If a number is passed, as in `char(65)`, the corresponding single-character string is returned.
 If a string is passed, as in `char('65')`, the string is converted to an integer (whole number) and the corresponding single-character string is returned.
-If an array is passed, as in `char([65, 66, 67])`, an array of single-character strings is returned.
+If an array is passed, as in `char({65, 66, 67})`, an array of single-character strings is returned.

-See <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode/" target="_blank">MDN</a>
-for more information about conversions.

 ## Examples